aseprite/aseprite/INSTALL.md

 ### Apple Silicon

-If you running macOS on an ARM64/AArch64/Apple Silicon Mac (e.g. M1), you can compile a native ARM64 version of Aseprite following similar steps as above but when we call `cmake`, we have some differences:
+If you running macOS on an ARM64/AArch64/Apple Silicon Mac (e.g. M1), you can compile a native ARM64 version of Aseprite following the same steps as above but when we call `cmake`, we have some differences:

     cd aseprite